Electrostatics-induced breakdown of the integer quantum Hall effect in cavity QED

 The disorder potential $U_{\rm dis}(\mathbf{r})$ arising from material imperfections is fundamental for the modeling of transport properties of IQH systems~\cite{ando_electronic_1982, ando_localization_1985, tong_lectures_2016}.
 For concreteness, we assume a Gaussian-correlated random potential~\cite{ando_electronic_1982,de_bernardis_magnetic-field-induced_2022,borici_cavity-modified_2024}, which is characterized by

-Here, $\overline{\bullet}$ denotes the average over disorder realizations, $E_{\rm dis}\ll \hbar\omega_B$ sets the disorder strength, and $\xi_{c}$ is the spatial correlation length.
+Here, $\overline{\cdots}$ denotes the average over disorder realizations, $E_{\rm dis}\ll \hbar\omega_B$ sets the disorder strength, and $\xi_{c}$ is the spatial correlation length.
 A representative realization of $U_{\rm dis}(\mathbf{r})$, as used in our numerical simulations below, is shown in Fig.~\ref{fig:1}(c).

-The combination of confinement and image-charges in Eq.~\eqref{eq:pot_Efield} should be understood, deep in the IQH regime, as an effective potential which takes into account phenomenologically the physics of edge reconstruction due to the nearby metallic boundaries.
-In the absence of a magnetic field, image charges are efficiently screened by the mobile electrons, and the confinement potential at the edges remains repulsive \cite{LAUX1988101, Ludwig_PhysRevB.101.165429}.
-However, when the magnetic field is strong enough to enter the IQH regime, screening becomes strongly suppressed in the bulk, while chiral edge channels organize into stripes of compressible/incompressible liquid~\cite{chklovskii_electrostatics_1992}.
-In this regime, we assume that the resulting charge accumulation at the edges \cite{thouless_PhysRevLett.71.1879} induces image charges in the nearby metallic boundaries \cite{Thouless_1985,macdonald_PhysRevB.28.3648, Silvestrov_PhysRevB.77.155436}, giving rise to an effective potential of the form given in Figs. \ref{fig:1}(c)-\ref{fig:2}(a) (see Refs. \cite{Silvestrov_PhysRevB.77.155436, Moreau_2021} for related phenomenology in graphene).

-While a fully accurate treatment would require a detailed electrostatic modeling of the split-ring geometry, here we simply retain the effect of a single metallic boundary near the conducting edge.
+The image charge potential $U_{\rm im}(\mathbf{r})$ arises from the image of the transported electron in the metallic cavity electrode near the conducting edge, as depicted in Fig. \ref{fig:1}(c).
+While a fully accurate description of $U_{\rm im}(\mathbf{r})$ would require a detailed electrostatic modeling of the split-ring geometry, a proper inclusion of interparticle interactions and other experimental details ~\cite{chklovskii_electrostatics_1992,chklovskii_ballistic_1993,siddiki_incompressible_2004,lier_self-consistent_1994,Oh_PhysRevB.56.13519}, here we simply retain the effect of a single metallic boundary near the conducting edge.
+This simplification permits a direct comparison with equivalent single-particle models of vacuum-fluctuations~\cite{ciuti_cavity-mediated_2021,arwas_quantum_2023, borici_cavity-modified_2024} and establishes a clear hierarchy in the order of magnitude between the two effects.
 Specifically, we model the region $x \geq d_{\rm edge}$ as a perfect conductor, while electrons are free to move in the half-space $x \leq 0$.
 An electron contributing to transport thus interacts with its electrostatic image that is located at a distance $2|x - d_{\rm edge}|$ across the metallic plane.
 This yields an attractive Coulomb potential of the form

-where $\epsilon\simeq 13\epsilon_0$ is the dielectric constant of GaAs.
-We remark that the assumption of an infinite conducting plane, which underlies the electrostatic potential in Eq. \eqref{eq:single_plate_image_pot}, is only a crude approximation.
-The crucial feature, however, is the resulting in-plane variation of the electrostatic potential, which can be even more pronounced near the sharp metallic edges of the actual split-ring resonator.
-The possible screening from parallel doping layers of the 2DEG is here neglected, as it is inefficient for in-plane potentials (see the detailed discussion in SI).
-In summary, the Hamiltonian in Eq.~\eqref{eq:ham_1} provides a minimal model for an electron propagating along an edge in the presence of a nearby metallic structure.
-A more realistic treatment of the boundary geometry is left for future work.